rocket-pool/RPIPs/RPIPs/RPIP-core-dev.md

 - Every 12 months, the pDAO MUST vote to agree a protocol development funding budget.
 - On a successful vote, the pDAO MUST pay a lump-sum payment from the pDAO reserve to cover protocol development costs for the upcoming 12 months.
-- Protocol development funding is initially set to 5% of RPL inflation
+- Protocol development funding is initially set to 5% of RPL inflation.

+### Process

+- The Core Protocol Team SHOULD engage in continuous process improvement.
+- The Protocol DAO (pDAO) SHOULD engage in providing feedback on the development process.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).